Ratnakar-Android/MLApp/README.md

 # MLApp

-In the repo code, We have an android App which has android sdk integrated and this sdk is using Android ML tool kit for reading text from captured images and doing Photo detection as well.
+In the repo code, We have an android App which has android sdk integrated.
+Sdk is using Android ML tool kit for reading text from captured images and doing processing the Photo detection.

 Prerequisites: